 If the LDAP query returns the group list properly for a user, and the groups exist locally, then the groups will be listed on the results when using the Diagnostics > Authentication page to test an account.

-If the groups do not show up, ensure they exist on pfSense with matching names and that the proper group structure is present on the LDAP authentication server entry (e.g. RFC 2703 options.)
+If the groups do not show up, ensure they exist in the Group Manager with matching names and that the proper group structure is present on the LDAP authentication server entry (e.g. RFC 2703 options.)